Main Street Paint Out

 Includes: Commemorative Crystal Stem Wine Glass; two full pours of your choice of a number of wines plus wine samples presented as pairings with three specially prepared canapes by local chefs exclusively for this event. (other foods available as well)

-Friday, October 24 Awards night begins with a private one-hour preview for past patrons, purchase award buyers and special guests.
+Awards night begins with a private one-hour preview by invitation only.
 The event is then open to the public and sales are quick.
 Various awards are given throughout the evening including Collector’s Choice based on ballots from guests.
 Artist’s Choice based on a body of work and judged only be the participating artists.
 Festival Keynote, Jim McVicker will choose Best of Show and four merit awards.
 The Arts Center staff will choose a poster award and various other purchase awards and sponsor awards are given.

 Final Public Sale